bowlercbtlabs/Ansible-GNS3-Lab-Setup-part-2-Ansible-Install-and-Simple-Playbook-Execution-/README.md

 3) Verify you can ping from the Ubuntu Server to the Cisco devices

-4) Make note of the account you have on the Cisco devices (you will add this to your Ansible configuration when accessing the devices while running your playbook)
+4) Make note of the user account you have on the Cisco devices (you will add this to your Ansible configuration when accessing the devices while running your playbook)

 5) Install Ansible on the Ubuntu Server: